All Episodes

 I call her that woman, who is not Republican in any way, shape, or form.

-She's pro-abortion, she's pro-hire taxes.
+She's pro-higher taxes.

-She why is Newt Gingrich uh endorsing this woman, and how do we get the message across to the Republican Party that we're sick and tired of this?
+And how do we get the message across to the Republican Party that we're sick and tired of this?

-Let me let me can I tell you something real quick?
+Can I tell you something real quick?

 Yeah.

-I'm a Catholic, I think you know that, okay?
+I think you know that, okay?

 You want all that?

-Go be an episcopalian.
+Go be an Episcopalian.

 Don't call yourself a Republican.